archana1998/personal_website/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi!
-I am Archana Swaminathan, a final year undergraduate student at BITS Pilani, Hyderabad.
-I am currently working as a Visiting Researcher with the V-SENSE Research Group, Trinity College Dublin.
+I am Archana Swaminathan, a final year undergraduate student at BITS Pilani, Hyderabad, India.
+I am currently working as a Visiting Researcher with the [V-SENSE Research Group, Trinity College Dublin.] (https://v-sense.scss.tcd.ie/), and being mentored by [Prof. Aljosa Smolic] (https://v-sense.scss.tcd.ie/?profile=prof-aljosa-smolic).
+I'm part of a group that is investigating 3D Geometry for Deep Learning, where we focus on applications that extend to Image-based reconstruction, pose estimation and visual computing.

+In the past, I've had experience with working with Deep Learning in many projects, some of which are: predictive modelling for time series data, image encryption and decryption, image superresolution, semantic segmentation and object recognition.

+I'm very interested in research in the areas of Image Processing and Computer Vision, and wish to explore different applications in these fields as I motivate and prepare myself for a career as a researcher.

+I'm actively looking for Research Assistantship / PhD opportunities starting fall 2021.
+Do get in touch with me if you're up for a chat!